Exorust/LLM-Cookbook/README.md

 - How do I build an ocr pdf analyser?

 ## Dataset
+- How to split documents/pdf into a dataset?
+-
+- How to load a public dataset for use?
 - How do I generate synthetic Data with GPT?
     - How did Alpaca do it?